ericwbailey/ericwbailey.website/source/published/invisible-success.md

 Big, flashy things get noticed.
 Quiet, boring things don’t.
 A lot of design system work is the exact opposite of glamorous, and this effort is no exception.

 In a business context, design system work means **numbers go down**.
-Less bug reports, faster design iteration, shorter development cycles, fewer visual inconsistencies, smaller staffing requirements, etc. All objectively good things.
+Less bug reports, faster design iteration, shorter development cycles, fewer visual inconsistencies, smaller staffing requirements, etc. All good things.

 Unfortunately, **contemporary business practices only reward numbers going up**.
 There isn’t much infrastructure in place to quantify the constant, silent, boring, predictable, round-the-clock passive successes of this aspect of design systems after the initial effort is complete.

-A lack of bug reports, accessibility issues, design tweaks, etc. are all objectively great, but there are no easy datapoints you can quantify here.
+A lack of bug reports, accessibility issues, design tweaks, etc. are all objectively great, but there are no easy datapoints you can measure here.
 By this, I mean **it is difficult to quantify a void**.

 <img
-  alt="A large, completely empty area." height="600"
+  alt="A large, completely empty area." height="650"
   width="300"
   src="{{ '/img/spacer.gif' | url }}">

-However, difficult does not mean impossible.
+That said, difficult does not mean impossible.

 ## Solutioneering